mxio/ls-intro-to-programming/variables/exercises.md

 end
 puts x
 ```
-Output: x is not accessible because it is in the inner scope
+Output: x is not accessible because it is inside the block